IrosTheBeggar/mStream/docs/API/db_metadata.md

-**Get Metadata From DB **
+**Get Metadata From DB**
 ----
-  Retrieves albums and artists that much a given string
+  Retrieves albums and artists that match a given string

 * **URL**